rustybird/qubes-app-split-browser/README.md

 ## Implementation

 ~ 600 nonempty lines total, in a couple of Bash scripts, Awk, Python, and [JavaScript on the browser side](vm/qubes-split-browser-disp/usr/share/split-browser-disp/firefox/sb.js) (deployed as a [Mozilla AutoConfig](https://support.mozilla.org/en-US/kb/customizing-firefox-using-autoconfig) file).
-The bookmark and login managers use [dmenu](https://tools.suckless.org/dmenu/).
+The bookmark and login managers use [rofi](https://github.com/davatorium/rofi) in dmenu mode.

 ## Bookmarks